Arena-Rosnav/.github/docs/user_guides/installation.md

 Finished!
 Check out the [Usage](usage.md) to start using Arena Benchmark.

 Remenber to always have the poetry shell active and the catkin workspace sourced when using Arena Benchmark.

+### Visual Studio Code plus WSL Extension

+We recommend you use Visual Studio Code as your programming environment.
+Please follow the instructions in this [VS Code with WSL tutorial](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).